 …in the workplace, disagreeable men actually earn more than agreeable guys.
 Disagreeable women didn’t show the same salary advantage, suggesting that a no-nonsense demeanor is uniquely beneficial to men… Another study found that when neurotic people with good salaries earned raises, the extra income actually made them less happy.

 There is speculation that only 5 dimensions is too broad to accurately define personality and characteristics.
 This is where Myers Briggs comes in as the alternative.
 Isabel Briggs Myers developed a personality questionnaire based off of Swiss Psychoanalyst, Carl Jung, and the Myers Briggs test was born.
 The test categorizes people into 16 personality types based on 8 factors (plus an additional 2 factors).

 The factors are Introversion vs. Extraversion, Observant vs. Intuitive, Thinking vs. Feeling, Judging vs. Prospecting, and Assertive vs. Turbulent.
-The final result gives you a four letter title (ENFJ, ISTP, INFP, etc.) with a description of how the personality interacts socially, in the work place, and in personal matters.
+The final result gives you a four-letter title (ENFJ, ISTP, INFP, etc.) with a description of how the person interacts socially, in the workplace, and in personal matters.
 If you’re interested in either test, you can take The Big Five test here or the Myers Briggs test here.